Manuito83/torn-pda/README.md

 * Quick Items: browse to the items section in Torn with the full browser and add your prefer items for a quick access later on.

 * Trade calculator with total price calculation for cash, items and shares, plus the ability to copy total figures for a quick trading.
-If you are a professional trader, you can also synchronize with Torn Trader.
+If you are a professional trader, you can also synchronize with Torn Trader and the Arson Warehouse.

 * Automatic city items finder in the map.

-* Automatic alerts for travel, energy, nerve, hospitalization, drugs, racing and messages.
+* Automatic alerts for travel, energy, nerve, hospitalization, drugs, racing, messages and stocks.

 * Torn chat: options to highlight your name or hide the chat completely if you wish.